MAYUFURUKI88/trip-with1/README.md

 ### Association

-- has_many :users, through :joints
+- belongs_to :user
-- has_many :joints
+- has_one :joint
 - has_many :comments